DineshKumar-K07/Xray-and-MRI-scans-classification-using-CNN/Xray and MRI scans classification using CNN/README.md

                                                     Xray and MRI scans classification using CNN

-Project Overview
+Project Overview:

 This project implements a Convolutional Neural Network (CNN)–based system for classifying medical images.
 It focuses on: